wbailey/command_line_reporter/README.md

 * Output suppression that makes it easy for your script to support a _quiet_ flag
 * Capture report output as a string

-The latest release also supports colors allowing you to distinguish data in new ways including bold if your terminal supports it.
+The latest release uses unicode drawing characters for the table, colors allowing you to distinguish data in new ways including bold if your terminal supports it.

 ### Installation